learn-co-students/module-4-code-challenge-round-1-nyc01-seng-f-module-4-react-state-events-advanced-pairing-1598446632/README.md

 # Bey-Slay

+Updated:

+  - Add a create form so a user can add their own gif to the Index (do not worry about the new object having an id)
+  - Add a responsive search form for the BeyContainer that allows me to filter the BeyCards by name
+Bonus:
+	- refactor your search form so that it searches the ENTIRE application
+      - This means that when you search for the name of a gif, both the BeyContainer AND the Favorites should filter through their lists

 You are given an api.js file that exports an array of objects that look like this:
   > `{ "id": 1, "name": "All Day Slay", "img": "https://media.giphy.com/media/3o6gb7cN7bwDxAbnS8/giphy.gif", "favorite": false }`